ashoofly/crossword-with-me/README.md

 ## Build Tools
 * Webpack
+* ESLint
+* Jest for Tests
+  * server-side complete
+  * client-side TO DO

 # To Do
-* Linting
+* Linting for Client-side
-* Tests
+* Tests for Client-Side
 * If puzzle fetch fails, send message to me
   * Other monitoring
+* Alert player when puzzle complete and correct
+  * Streaks, scores
+* Display when avatar icons exceed title bar
+  * Allow custom colors
 * Allow anonymous players
   * Clear anonymous games from the database every night
-* Display when avatar icons exceed title bar
-  * Allow custom colors